colored-dye/colinux-64bit/doc/devel.md

 If on a Windows host, replace serial0.fileName with `\\.\pipe\com_1`.

+### Convert PDB debug symbols

+First, install cv2pdb from GitHub rainers/cv2pdb.
+Then add `-g` flag to `CFLAGS`.
+Run `cv2pdb xxx.sys`, then `xxx.pdb` would be generated.
+At last, strip `xxx.sys` to remove debug symbols.

 ### WinDBG usage

 First select "Kernel Debugging", then load symbol path and source path.